International clinical registry of patients with chronic myeloid leukaemia.

 start of the project: January 2004

-The project was initiated at the Institute of Biostatistics and Analyses of the Masaryk University (IBA MU) and has continued at the Institute of Biostatistics and Analyses Ltd (IBA Ltd), a university company.
+The project was initiated at the Institute of Biostatistics and Analyses of the Masaryk University (IBA MU) and has been continued at the Institute of Biostatistics and Analyses Ltd (IBA Ltd), a university company.

 The structure of monitored data has been designed in a way which makes it possible to collect data on three levels: